-Mixing grease with different type of thickeners may destroy its composition and physical properties.
+Mixing grease with different types of thickeners may destroy its composition and physical properties.
 Even if the thickeners are of the same type, possible differences in the additive may cause detrimental effects.

-5.5.2 Grease quantity
+5.5.3 Grease quantity

 The amount of grease per replenishment depends on the type, size and construction of the bearings.
 The maximum amount of one replenishment for each bearing is shown in Table 2.
+This replenishment amount is also the amount used at the time the motor is initially started.

-5.5.3 Re-greasing
+5.5.4 Re-greasing